Chris has an incredible track record of success advising families on how to motivate their loved one to get sober.

 Personally,

-Today, I have 15 years sober.
-I believe everyone deserves an opportunity for recovery.
-Yet, the majority of people with addictions never get that opportunity.
-My personal mission is making sure that you are armed with the facts and the tools you need to help get your loved one sober.
+My personal mission is making sure that you have the tools you need to get your loved one sober.

 Yes!
 You Can Get Them Sober.